What Are Feral Cats?

 What is TNR?

-Trap-Neuter-Return (TNR) is the most humane and effective method available to end the severe feral cat overpopulation crisis.
-This method is endorsed by national animal welfare groups, as well as many animal control departments, as the best option for feral cats and the communities they inhabit.
+Trap-Neuter-Return (TNR) is the most humane and effective method available to end the feral cat overpopulation crisis.
+The best approach for cats and communities, TNR stops the breeding cycle without unnecessary killing.

 HOW IT WORKS: